 - determines the correct tax forms you need to fill out

 - allows you to complete your tax return from abroad if necessary

 - instructs you in printing and mailing tax forms to the IRS

 - helps you apply for an Individual Taxpayer Identification Number (ITIN) if necessary

 - is available at NO COST to eligible students and scholars

-F-1 non-immigrant students enrolled at Gettysburg are eligible to use the GLACIER Tax Prep program.
+F-1 non-immigrant students enrolled at Gettysburg are eligible to use the Sprintax program.
 The International Student Advisor will contact you well in advance of tax time so that you are aware of what you need to do.